 Human Resources will be monitoring hours being worked, and it is expected that employers as well as their student employees will do the same to ensure compliance with University policy.

-General requirements and forms for new student employees can be found on the New Hires page.
+General onboarding requirements and forms for new student employees can be found on our New Hires page.

-Please note you will not be able to process the new hire of a BC student in PeopleSoft until the I-9 process has been completed and the system updated accordingly.
+Please note you will not be able to process the new hire of a BC student in PeopleSoft HR until the Form I-9 requirement has been completed and the system updated accordingly.